We lay out all the facts so you can choose between hiking El Chalten or Torres del Paine in Patagonia.

 Patagonia is synonymous with adventure, mountaineering, and wallpaper-like landscapes.
 If you love trekking, this should be high up on your bucket list of places to visit.

 “Both El Chalten and Torres Del Paine are bucket list hikes: they offer stunning vistas and are treks that you'll never forget!”

-We love our trekking adventures, having spent ample time discovering the Himalayas during our Annapurna Circuit in Nepal, trekking to the Rinjani volcano crater, the 4 days Inca Trail to Machu Picchu and trekking to Ella Rock in Sri Lanka.
+We love our trekking adventures, having spent ample time discovering the Himalayas during our Annapurna Circuit in Nepal, trekking to the Rinjani volcano in Indonesia, the 4-day Inca Trail to Machu Picchu, and trekking to Ella Rock in Sri Lanka.

 Patagonia has two trekking highlights to add to our list: Torres del Paine in Chile and El Chaltén in Argentina.
-Both offer stunning vistas, images to decorate your Instagram gallery and satisfying trekking adventures you'll never forget.
-If however your time is limited, we compare the two to give you an idea of which is best to choose.
+Both offer stunning vistas, images to decorate your Instagram gallery, and satisfying trekking adventures you'll never forget.
+If, however, your time is limited, here we compare the two to give you an idea of which is best to choose.

 Torres del Paine is one of the highlights of anyone's Patagonia itinerary.
 This UNESCO World Heritage Site was voted one of the 8 Wonders of the World by VirtualTourist.com in 2013 beating off 300 entries from 50 countries.

 Trekking Torres Del Paine is a one-in-a-lifetime experience.
 A full-day tour will allow you to discover the incredible glaciers, waterfalls, caves mountains, rock formations, and plant life that make up this unique landscape.

 The most popular trail is the famous W Circuit, so named because the trail on the map is in the shape of a W. This is normally done in 5-7 days.
 The climax is reaching the base of the famous Paine towers.